 - A. Install waterless composting toilets on remote natural landscapes as approved and used by the National Park Service. - B. Retrofit existing retention/detention ponds with 10-15 ft native plants border to filter pollutants - C. Reimagine canals to be wildlife corridors. - D. Expand capture of storm water through use of rain barrels by partnering with the Marine Resources Council (MRC) and Indian River Lagoon (IRL) organizations.
-Hold educational events to provide low cost materials and free workshops for citizens to do the same.
+Hold educational events to provide low cost materials and free workshops for citizens to do the same. - E. Promote the use of reusable water bottles by installing hydration stations

-- A. Promote the use of reusable water bottles by installing hydration stations - B. Identify opportunities based on cost and benefit in improving water quality, habitat and hydrology to convert retention ponds to wetlands or marshes.
+- A. Promote the use of reusable water bottles by installing hydration stations - B. Identify opportunities based on cost and benefit in improving water quality, habitat and hydrology to convert retention ponds to wetlands or marshes. - C. Vending machines with reusable water bottles

-A. Encourage the use of low flow showerheads and automated sinks and toilets.
+- A. Encourage the use of low flow showerheads and automated sinks and toilets. - B. Increase the percentage of gross potable water - C. Consumption of water compared to neighbors - D. Switching from septic to sewer